-A flip flop is an electronic circuit with two stable states that can be used to store binary data.
+A flip-flop in digital electronics is a circuit with two stable states that can be used to store binary data.
 The stored data can be changed by applying varying inputs.
 Flip-flops and latches are fundamental building blocks of digital electronics systems used in computers, communications, and many other types of systems.
-Flip-flops and latches are used as data storage elements.
-It is the basic storage element in sequential logic.
-But first, let’s clarify the difference between a latch and a flip-flop.
+Both are used as data storage elements.

-Flip flop v/s Latch
+Flip-Flop v/s Latch

-SR Flip Flop
+1. SR Flip Flop

-There are majorly 4 types of flip flops, with the most common one being SR flip flop.
-This simple flip flop circuit has a set input (S) and a reset input (R).
-In this circuit when you Set “S” as active the output “Q” would be high and “Q‘‘” will be low.
-Once the outputs are established, the wiring of the circuit is maintained until “S” or “R” go high, or power is turned off.
-As shown above, it is the simplest and easiest to understand.
-The two outputs, as shown above, are the inverse of each other.
-The truth table of SR Flip Flop is highlighted below.
+This is the most common flip-flop among all.
+This simple flip-flop circuit has a set input (S) and a reset input (R).
+In this system, when you Set “S” as active, the output “Q” would be high, and “Q‘” would be low.
+Once the outputs are established, the wiring of the circuit is maintained until “S” or “R” goes high, or power is turned off.

 S | R | Q | Q’ |